-Democratic and Republican incumbents ousted in Virginia House primaries
+Three Democratic incumbents, one Republican ousted in Virginia House primaries

 During the final days before the election, Shin’s donors — including a group with unknown ties called the Democratic Principles PAC — poured tens of thousands of dollars into the race.
 Samirah was at the Herndon school to inform voters of those donations, calling it “dark money” — as Boysko told them that Shin would be a more collaborative lawmaker in Richmond.

-In a few Democratic primaries, incumbents faced challengers who said they were out of touch with Virginia’s increasingly liberal direction.
+A few Democratic incumbents, including Heretick, faced challengers who said they were out of touch with Virginia’s increasingly liberal direction.

-Jennifer Adeli painted Del.
-Kathleen Murphy appreciates as out of step with progressive criminal justice policies after Murphy sponsored a bill creating a 60-day mandatory minimum sentence for people convicted of domestic violence.

-Murphy who said the bill, vetoed by Gov. Ralph Northam (D), was intended to protect domestic violence victims.

-But others, including Ernest Marshall, 65, said they were concerned about Clark’s lack of experience.

-“I didn’t see anything that he’s done over the past several years that would justify not voting for him,” Marshall said of Heretick.
+Jennifer Adeli insisted the formerly red 34th district, in parts of Fairfax and Loudon counties, was trending to the left of Del.
+Kathleen Murphy — but Murphy easily came out on top with nearly 75 percent of the vote, according to unofficial returns.

-The race also illustrated the proxy battle between Dominion Energy and Clean Virginia — a PAC founded by hedge fund manager Michael Bills that supports candidates who refuse money from Dominion.
+In Heretick’s 79th district, however, voters were looking for a change.
+The race illustrated the proxy battle between Dominion Energy and Clean Virginia — a PAC founded by hedge fund manager Michael Bills that supports candidates who refuse money from Dominion.

 Clark outraised Heretick, mostly because of more than $550,000 from Clean Virginia; Bills’s wife, Sonjia Smith; and a PAC funded by Clean Virginia, according to data from the Virginia Public Access Project.
-Heretic accepted $134,000 from Dominion, saying he won’t drink the “Michael Bills Kool-Aid.”
+Heretick accepted $134,000 from Dominion, saying he won’t drink the “Michael Bills Kool-Aid.”

-That same fight is relevant in Virginia’s 2nd district in Prince William County, home to Dominion Energy’s Possum Point power station and coal ash ponds.
+That same fight surfaced in Virginia’s 2nd district in Prince William County, home to Dominion Energy’s Possum Point power station and coal ash ponds.

 Clean Virginia and its allies largely funded Pamela Montgomery’s challenge of Del.
 Candi Mundon King, who took money from Dominion when winning the seat in a special election in January.

-King, a program assistant for the Bill and Melinda Gates Foundation and former state senate aide, defeated Montgomery in the special-election primary.
-But Montgomery, chief of staff to the Prince William County Supervisor Margaret Franklin (D-Woodbridge), returned for a rematch — armed with more than three times as much campaign cash as King.

-The Virginia Legislative Black Caucus poured $75,000 into King’s coffers last week, according to VPAP.

-For other Democratic incumbents, the primaries were complicated by having to run for two seats at once, because of a delay in the release of Census Bureau population and redistricting data.
+But King, who had strong support from the Virginia Legislative Black Caucus and the House Democratic Caucus, easily defeated Montgomery, whom she had also beaten in the primary contest for the special election.

 Del.
-Elizabeth Guzman (Prince William), a vocal ally for immigrants and blue-collar workers, initially said she would not seek reelection to the House because she was running for lieutenant governor.
-She changed her mind in March and was soon out of the lieutenant governor’s race.
+Elizabeth Guzman (Prince William), a vocal ally for immigrants and blue-collar workers, defeated three challengers despite initially spending time running for lieutenant governor.
+She dropped out of that race this spring.

-By then others were running for her seat.
-Transportation policy adviser and former federal aviation official Rod Hall had snagged a few key endorsements.
-Hall said he wouldn’t have run if he knew Guzman would seek reelection.
-But he stayed in the race, pitching himself as more effective than Guzman, particularly on transportation and infrastructure issues.
-Kara Pitek, a community activist, and Idris O’Connor, who co-chairs a coalition of Prince William County churches that helps the poor, also vied for the seat.

-Del.
-Mark Levine (Alexandria) ran for lieutenant governor and his House seat, something he tried to explain in a 17-page letter mailed to constituents last month.
-That created an opening for challenger Elizabeth Bennett-Parker, the vice mayor of Alexandria, who accused Levine of treating his House seat as an afterthought.
+But Levine’s statewide ambitions ended up derailing his bid for a fourth term in the House.

-At a polling location in Alexandria on Tuesday, Levine said he was feeling “nervously excited and cautiously optimistic” about his chances.
-He turned to a couple walking inside: “I’m Mark Levine, I’m your delegate and I’m on the ballot twice.”
+At a polling location in Alexandria earlier Tuesday, Levine was still trying to explain to voters that he was running for two offices.
+He said he was feeling “nervously excited and cautiously optimistic” about his chances.
+Then he turned to a couple walking inside: “I’m Mark Levine, I’m your delegate and I’m on the ballot twice.”

 As if on cue, Franklin Turner, a 38-year-old lawyer, responded: “Oh we love you, we know all about you, we’re voting for you twice.”